kazewaze/stylze/README.md

         fontSize: `${33}px`
       });

-    // 3 sizes of buttons: button-1-sm, button-1-md, button-1-lg
+    /*
-    // Pass in your eventHandler through
-    // the 'styles override object' (as shown above on the h1 element).
+    You simply pass your eventHandler through the 'styles override object', as shown above on the h1 element.

-    // You have to use the property name 'eventHandler' so stylze can
+    You have to use the property name 'eventHandler' so stylze can find the it.
-    // find the eventHandler.
 Stylze automatically adds everything else.
+Eazy Peazy...

-    // When the button is clicked it will
-    // log 'Hello Kaycee!' to the console.
+    Once the button is clicked it will now log 'Hello Kaycee!' to the console.

+    There are 3 sizes of buttons: button-1-sm, button-1-md, button-1-lg.
+    */

-    const myButton = stylze('button-1-lg', 'Click me',
+    const myButton = stylze('button-1-lg', 'Click me', {
-      { eventHandler: this.greet });
+      eventHandler: this.greet
+    });

     return (
       <div className="App">
         <div className="SomeClassThatHandlesPositioning">
-          {h1}
-          {myButton}
+          { h1 }
+          { myButton }
         </div>
       </div>
     );
   }